-- · Testing of payroll systems; - Testing of purchasing/payment systems; - Checking the tendering process in accordance with internal regulations; - · Review income receipts; - Review bank reconciliations and control account reconciliations; - Review procedures used to prepare reports to trustees and other financial returns; - · Check procedures for staff expense claims and petty cash claims; - Review information reported to Trustees.
+- Testing of payroll systems; - Testing of purchasing/payment systems; - Checking the tendering process in accordance with internal regulations; - Review income receipts; - Review bank reconcillations and control account reconciliations; - Review procedures used to prepare reports to trustees and other financial returns; - Check procedures for staff expense claims and petty cash claims; - · Review information reported to Trustees.

 On a termly basis, the auditor reports to the Board of Trustees, through the Finance and Audit Committee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+The function has been fully delivered in line with the ESFA's requirements and no material control issues have been identified.